 The Arbitration Act is based on the principle of separability.
-An arbitration clause or agreement which is included in and forms part of a contract, is treated as an agreement independent of the other terms of the main contract.
+An arbitration clause or agreement which is included in and forms part of a contract, is treated as an agreement independent of the other terms of the main contract (Arbitration Act section 18).
 Thus, a decision by the arbitral tribunal that the contract is invalid does not in itself entail that the arbitration agreement is invalid.

 Is there anything particular to note in your jurisdiction with regard to multi-party or multi-contract arbitration?

-The parties normally indicate the law applicable to the substance in the arbitration agreement, and this law shall be applied by the arbitral tribunal.
+In contractual disputes, the parties normally indicate the law applicable to the substance in the agreement, and this law shall be applied by the arbitral tribunal.
 Accordingly, the Arbitration Act states that the arbitral tribunal shall apply the rules of law that have been chosen by the parties as applicable to the material issues of the case.
 A reference in the arbitration agreement to the law or legal system of a country shall, unless otherwise indicated, by construed as a reference to the substantive law of that country and not to its rules on choice of law.